 Physiotherapist will carry out a series of tests which will help in determining a more accurate diagnosis.
 It is important to us that all of our patient’s feel comfortable during your physio treatment.
-Your Physiotherapist will do their best to respect your modesty at all times, and it’s important that you communicate with them whenever you feel uncomfortable.
+Your Physiotherapist will certainly do their best to respect your modesty at all times.
+However, it is important that you communicate with them whenever you feel uncomfortable.

-This normally takes the form of soft tissue massage, articulation, strapping, stretches and manipulation, however, treatment is different for every patient and depends on your age, fitness and diagnosis.
+This normally takes the form of soft tissue massage, articulation, strapping, stretches and also manipulation.
+However, treatment is different for every patient and depends on your age, fitness and diagnosis.

-At The Guildhall Practice we are keen for all of our patients to become better informed as to ways in which they may self manage an injury.
+At The Guildhall Practice we are keen for our patients to become better informed as to ways they may self manage an injury.